Chapter 40. Home Inspector Licensing Regulations

 2. The receipt of an application and the deposit of fees by the board do not indicate approval of the application by the board.

 B. The board may make further inquiries and investigations with respect to the applicant's qualifications to confirm or amplify information supplied.
-All applications shall be completed in accordance with the instructions contained in this section and on the application.
+All applications must be completed in accordance with the instructions contained in this section.
 Applications will not be considered complete until all required documents are received by the board.

 C. The applicant will be notified within 30 days of the board's receipt of an initial application if the application is incomplete.
 An individual who fails to complete the application process within 12 months of receipt of the application in the board's office must submit a new application.

-D. The applicant shall immediately report all changes in information supplied with the application, if applicable, prior to issuance of the license or expiration of the application.
+D. The applicant must immediately report all changes in information supplied with the application, if applicable, prior to issuance of the license or expiration of the application.

 Statutory Authority